GillyRabutTsurwa/mapty-app-jonas/notes.md

 - this is the data that we will eventually use to create a new workout
 - only, instead of fixed numbers, the values will come from our form
 - on avance, plus à venir

+## 7. Creating A Workout

+- it has been a very long time, but we go again
+- this commits takes the first steps of taking a workout and displaying them in the DOM
+- basically, i am making objects based on the type of workout; running or cycling
+  - the bulk of javascript code for this commit, has to do with this specific task
+- also, i moved the code that renders the map to its own function
+  - adjusting of variables, parametres, etc was needed because of scope
+- i also coded the error handling for bad form inputs
+- had a much needed refresher on ```gulp-mode```